mayan-edms/Mayan-EDMS/docs/intro/features.rst

 * Multilingual user interface (English, Spanish, Portuguese, Russian, Polish).

-  * **Mayan EDMS** is written using the Django_ framework which natively support Unicode, this coupled with the use of text templates allows **Mayan EDMS** to be translated to practically any language spoken in the world, by default four translations are provided: English, Spanish, Portuguese and Russian.
+  * **Mayan EDMS** is written using the Django_ framework, which natively supports Unicode.
+Together with the use of text templates **Mayan EDMS** can be translated to practically any language spoken in the world.
+    For a list of translated languages have a look at Transifex_.

 * :doc:`Multilingual OCR support <../topics/ocr>`.

-  * As supported by the OCR engine tesseract.
+  * Multilingual OCR is provided as supported by the available language backends of the OCR engine tesseract.

-* Duplicated document search.
+* Search of duplicates.

+  * Duplicate documents can easily be searched.

 * :doc:`Plugable storage backends <../topics/file_storage>` (File based and GridFS included).